rdatools/tradeoffs/docs/_pages/workflow.markdown

 Capture those ratings into the CSV file.

-### Create "no splits" versions of the DRA notable maps

-The second input are versions of the notable maps above *that do not split any precincts*.
-Use DRA to:

-* Duplicate the notable map.
-* Then manually edit it to remove any splits -- The "Combine Split Precincts" tool is handy.
-* Export the precinct-assignment file.
-* Rename it to be of the form `{xx}_2022_{plan_type}_{dimension}_NOSPLITS.csv`, where those variables are the same as above.
-* Save these CSVs in the `tradeoffs/notable_maps/{xx}/` directory.

-These "no split" maps must assign all precincts to districts, even water-only ones, and they must have 'roughly equal' district populations using the base 2020 census that are appropriate for the type of plan (i.e., < 1% for congressional, < 10% for upper and lower state houses).

 ### Capture the official map(s) and ratings from DRA

-The last data to gather are the ratings for the most recent one or two official plans.
+The second are the ratings for the most recent one or two official plans.
 Similar to the notable maps, for each official map:

 *   Duplicate it